 - English language proficiency test score report (TOEFL or TOEIC or IELTS or Cambridge) may also be needed

-Also, to be on the safer side to get interview call from top 5 ranked college for Masters in Finance a score of 680 in GMAT or 325 in GRE is preferable.
+Also, to be on the safer side to get interview call from top colleges for Masters in Finance a score of 680 in GMAT or 325 in GRE is preferable.

 Here is an example of the class profile of a top Masters in Finance school